Battle of Lübeck: Prenzlau to Lübeck

 Maison drove Oswald's troops out of Crivitz after a tough fight.
 At first, the Prussians fell back to high ground behind the village, then continued their retreat.
 General of Brigade Pierre Watier galloped forward from the village with the light cavalry.
-Watier summoned the Prussians to surrender, but their response was a charge by dragoons.
+Watier summoned the Prussians to surrender, but their response was a charge by the Rudorff hussars.
 The French horsemen unwisely opened fire with their carbines and were swept away by Oswald's counterattack.
-Gérard was captured and Bernadotte had to take shelter inside of an infantry square.
-The dragoons were finally halted by Pacthod's infantry.
-Later that evening, the French were able to seize the village of Meuss near Schwerin.
+Aide de Camp Colonel Gérard was captured and Bernadotte had to take shelter inside of an infantry square.
+The hussars were finally halted by Pacthod's infantry.
+Later that evening, Soult's cavalry joined Bernadotte's forces and the French were able to seize the village of Meuss near Schwerin.
 During the action, the French cut off and wiped out the 1st battalion of the Arnim Infantry Regiment Nr.
 13 at Pinnow.

-By 4 November Sahuc and Murat nearly caught up with Soult and Bernadotte.
-After receiving a false report that Soult was between him and Boizenburg, Blücher decided to fall back from Schwerin to Gadebusch, site of a battle in 1712.
+By 4 November Sahuc and Murat had nearly caught up with Soult and Bernadotte.
+Meanwhile, after receiving a false report that Soult was between him and Boizenburg, Blücher decided to fall back from Schwerin to Gadebusch, site of a battle in 1712.
 On the 4th, Oberst Christian Friedrich von der Osten with a dragoon regiment, a fusilier battalion, and one company of Jägers joined Blücher from Lecoq's corps at Hameln.
 Wobeser also rejoined with his column.
 On the 5th, Savary's two regiments caught up with another stray Prussian force under General-Major Friedrich Leopold Karl Bernhard von Usedom at the port of Wismar.
 The Frenchman claimed that he captured 700 cavalry, while the Prussians admitted surrendering 367 troopers.
 The Prussians belonged to the Usedom Hussar Regiment Nr.
 10 and part of Blücher's wagon train under Major Panwitz.